Site launched in 2011, independent of SMS management, by longtime local Springs aficionado and volunteer, Stuart Ward.

 & site's evolution

-For what it's worth now, following is brief history of my involvement with Springs for any curious about my bona fides, background, and/or site's evolution.
+For what it's worth anymore, following is brief history of my involvement with Springs for any curious about bona fides, my background, and/or site's evolution.
 Rambling include sidebar on employee burnout and random sprinkling of Springs history.
 (Some written long before current crisis, so parts have more leisurely, all's-well-relatively-speaking tone.)

 Stuart discovers Stewart's

-Same-elevation off-grid patch of juniper-and-sagebrush high desert across Shasta Valley from Springs has been my hideaway home most of adult life.
+Same-elevation off-grid patch of juniper-and-sagebrush high desert across Shasta Valley from Springs in Mt.
+Shasta Vista has been reclusive home most of adult life.
 Went from growing up in densest population spot in State to one of sparsest.
-(Formerly anyway, before phenomenal scoff-law pot-growing influx commenced in 2015 to create serious extension of Emerald Triangle, but that's another story.)
-Burned out on city living and always a nature boy at heart, embraced living offgrid in the middle of nowhere.
+(Formerly anyway, before phenomenal scoff-law pot-growing influx commenced in 2015 to create serious extension of so-called Emerald Triangle...but that's another story.)
+Burned out on city living and always a nature boy at heart, happily embraced living offgrid in the middle of nowhere.

 Sporadic duty freak, felt blessed to become Spring's resident volunteer groundskeeper and man

 Friday to late general manager Mary Hildebrand during historic turning point in place's evolution, from late 1999 through early 2002.
-Place went year-round, clothing-optional, reopened restaurant, increased hours, upgraded hot-water system, booked flurry of new workshops, concerts, and retreats...
-Place began to feel more down-home and happening than anytime since epic Goodpasture stewardship of 1970s.
+Place went year-round, clothing-optional, reopened restaurant, increased hours, expanded hot-water system, booked flurry of new workshops, concerts, and retreats...
+Place began to feel more down-home and happening (if still a little lame around the edges) than anytime since epic Goodpasture stewardship of 1970s.

-Blessed because there's an amazing spiritual force afoot there that can super-ground and envelop any receptive, dedicated worker...that is, barring gnarly internal politics, outrageous owner directives, or severely misplaced workers and visitors.
-It can enable spirit to soar in joy of service.
+Blessed because there's an amazing spiritual force afoot there that can super-ground and envelop any receptive, dedicated worker...that is, barring gnarly internal politics, outrageous owner directives, or misplaced workers and visitors.
+It can enable spirit to at once ground and soar like an eagle in joy of service.
 Some believe Springs has its own angel watching over place.
-If true, we perhaps need only be patient.
+If true, we perhaps need only be patient about current situation.

 Also did two runs as paid bathhouse attendant, in 2002 and 2005.
-Joy of service buoyed efforts there as well, being unalloyed by gnawing financial needs for having small inheritance, growing small home biz, and living simply in the boonies, no always-looming rent or mortgage to worry about.
+Joy of service buoyed efforts there as well, unalloyed by any gnawing financial needs for having small inheritance, growing small home biz, and living simply in boonies on own land, no always-looming rent or mortgage to worry about (just annual property taxes).

 Not that I didn't cause management headaches.
 Of course I did.
 Over time I got fired not once but twice.
 Long stories, but essentially for high -- okay, borderline quixotic -- service standards, inextricably tangled up with with romantic delusions over various co-workers, both interfering with business as usual.